threefoldfoundation/threefold_data/content/blog/weekly_vol_12/weekly_vol_12.md

 <br/>

-Have a great start into the new week, everyone!  🙌
+See you next week, everyone!  🙌

 <br/>